 - Blood test: A sample of blood is taken and sent to a laboratory for testing.
 This test can show the levels of antibodies in your bloodstream for fighting off an HSV infection.
-These levels are higher when you’ve had a herpes infection or if you’re experiencing an outbreak.
+These levels are higher when there’s been a previous herpes infection or if there’s a current outbreak.

-- Virus culture: A small sample is taken from the fluid oozing from a sore, or from the area that’s infected if there isn’t an open sore.
+- Virus culture: A small sample is taken from the fluid oozing from a sore, or from the area of infection if there isn’t an open sore.
 They’ll send the sample to a laboratory to be analyzed for the presence of HSV-2 viral material to confirm a diagnosis.

 - Polymerase chain reaction (PCR) test: First, a blood sample or tissue sample is taken from an open sore.
 Then, a PCR test is done at a laboratory with DNA from your sample to check for the presence of viral material in your blood — this is known as the viral load.
 This test can confirm an HSV diagnosis and tell the difference between HSV-1 and HSV-2.

 Genital herpes can’t be completely cured.
-But there are plenty of treatments for the symptoms of an outbreak and to help keep outbreaks from happening — or at least to reduce how many you have throughout your life.
+But there are plenty of treatments for the symptoms of an outbreak and to help keep outbreaks from happening — or at least to reduce how many a person has throughout their life.

 Antiviral medications are the most common form of treatment for genital herpes infections.

-Antiviral treatments can stop the virus from multiplying inside your body, lowering the chances that the infection will spread and cause an outbreak.
-They can also help prevent transmitting the virus to anyone you have sex with.
+Antiviral treatments can stop the virus from multiplying inside the body, lowering the chances that the infection will spread and cause an outbreak.
+They can also help prevent transmitting the virus to sexual partners.

 Some common antiviral treatments for genital herpes include:

-Your doctor may only recommend antiviral treatments if you start to see symptoms of an outbreak.
-But you may need to take daily antiviral medication if you have outbreaks often, especially if they’re severe.
+A doctor may only recommend antiviral treatments if a person starts to see symptoms of an outbreak.
+But they may need to take daily antiviral medication if they have outbreaks often, especially if they’re severe.

-Your doctor may recommend pain medications like ibuprofen (Advil) to help reduce any pain or discomfort you have before and during an outbreak.
+A doctor may recommend pain medications like ibuprofen (Advil) to help reduce any pain or discomfort before and during an outbreak.

-You can also put an ice pack wrapped in a clean towel on your genitals to reduce inflammation during an outbreak.
+An ice pack wrapped in a clean towel and placed on the genitals can help to reduce inflammation during an outbreak.

 Below are some methods to make sure herpes isn’t transmitted or contracted from another person:

-- Have partners wear a condom or other protective barrier when you have sex.
-This can help protect your genital area from infected fluid in your partner’s genitals.
-Keep in mind that a person with a penis doesn’t need to ejaculate to spread the virus to you — touching infected tissue with your mouth, genitals, or anus can expose you to the virus.
+- Have partners wear a condom or other protective barrier when having sex.
+This can help protect the genital area from fluid carrying the herpes virus in a partner’s genitals.
+Keep in mind that a person with a penis doesn’t need to ejaculate to pass the virus to their partners — touching tissue infected with the virus with the mouth, genitals, or anus can cause exposure to the virus.

-- Get tested regularly to make sure you’re not carrying the virus, especially if you’re sexually active.
-Make sure your partners are all tested before you have sex.
+- Get tested regularly to make sure there’s no HSV infection, especially if you’re sexually active.
+Make sure partners are tested before having sex.

-- Limit your number of sexual partners to reduce the chances that you’ll be exposed to the virus unknowingly from a new partner or a partner that may be having sex with other partners.
+- Limit the number of sexual partners to reduce the chances of exposure to the virus unknowingly from a new partner or a partner that may be having sex with other partners.

 - Don’t use douches or scented products for your vagina.
-Douching can disrupt the balance of healthy bacteria in your vagina and make you more susceptible to both viral and bacterial infections.
+Douching can disrupt the balance of healthy bacteria in the vagina and increase the susceptibility to both viral and bacterial infections.

 You are not alone.
 Tens of millions of other people are going through the exact same thing.